sebhansen/sebhansen/README.md

 # Hello, World! 👋

 I'm Sebastian, a passionate software developer who recently completed my studies in January.
-I'm currently unemployed, so if you think I'd be a good fit in your team, feel free to reach on on my email!
+I'm currently looking for job opportunities, so if you think I'd be a good fit in your team, feel free to reach on on my email!

 My journey in programming began with a curiosity to understand how video games work and if I could tweak them to my advantage.
 This curiosity has evolved into a deep passion for developing robust software solutions for pretty much anything.